vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

     top 10% region, middle or bottom 10% region of the canvas as it is drawn on the screen

+-   **View→ZeroLine Spectral/Series -** (Preprocess tab) as above for
+    top/middle/bottom, but for either the Spectral or Series plot windows.

 -   **View →Xaxis →Show** - display the x-axis or not

 -   **View →Xaxis→PPM/Hz** - x-axis value in PPM or Hz